 Former Hernando County schools superintendent Lori Romano is making a quick rise through the ranks of the Pasco County school district.

-Fired by her School Board in June amid accusations of ineffective leadership, Romano took a mid-level job weeks later as Pasco's lone full-time grants writer.
+Fired by her School Board in June amid accusations of ineffective leadership, Romano took a mid-level job as Pasco's lone full-time grants writer weeks later.

-Five months into the post, which Pasco officials deemed critical to finding outside revenue sources, Romano was nominated to fill the district's senior supervisor of federal/state grants and shared services post, beginning in March.
+Five months into that post, which Pasco officials deemed critical to finding outside revenue sources, Romano has been nominated to fill the district's senior supervisor of federal/state grants and shared services post, beginning in March.

 She would replace veteran administrator Tammy Rabon, who is retiring.

-The job, which carries a maximum salary of $101,599, oversees a staff of four that directs high-profile areas including school choice, charter schools and Title I. She currently makes $80,000 a year, down from the $150,000 she made as superintendent.
+The job, which carries a maximum salary of $101,599, oversees a staff of four that directs high profile areas including school choice, charter schools and Title I.

 District spokeswoman Linda Cobbe said Romano won her new post over other applicants, after a strong interview and equally strong job performance.